Application Deadline: 23:59, SAST, 15 August 2021

-Rhodes Southern Africa Scholarships Programme is the oldest (established 1903) international scholarship programme in the world, and one of the most prestigious.
+The Rhodes Scholarships, established in 1903, are the oldest international scholarship programme in the world, and one of the most prestigious.
 Administered by the Rhodes Trust in Oxford, the programme offers 100 fully-funded Scholarships each year for postgraduate study at the University of Oxford in the United Kingdom – one of the world’s leading universities.
-Rhodes Scholarships are for young leaders of outstanding intellect and character who are motivated to engage with global challenges, committed to the service of others and show promise of becoming value-driven, principled leaders for the world’s future.
+Rhodes Scholarships are for young leaders of outstanding intellect and character who are motivated to engage with global challenges, committed to the service of others and show promise of becoming value-driven, principled leaders for the

 The Scholarships for these countries are administered from a regional secretariat based in Johannesburg.